+ruleConfigurationOverrides property

+An invocation object MAY contain a property named ruleConfigurationOverrides whose value is an array of zero or more unique (§3.7.3) configurationOverride objects (§3.51) each of which overrides the defaultConfiguration property (§3.49.14) of a reportingDescriptor object (§3.48.7) that describes a rule (that is, a reportingDescriptor object that is an array element of the rules property (§3.19.23) of some toolComponent object (§3.19)).

-attachments property
+notificationConfigurationOverrides property

-An invocation object MAY contain a property named attachments whose value is an array of one or more unique (§3.6.2) attachment objects (§3.14).
-Each attachment object SHALL describe a file relevant to the invocation of the tool.
-Typically, these would be files specified on the tool’s command line, and therefore mentioned in the commandLine property (§3.13.2) or the arguments property (§3.13.3), if present.
-They might also be files implicitly consumed by the tool, such as a configuration file.
+An invocation object MAY contain a property named notificationConfigurationOverrides whose value is an array of zero or more unique (§3.7.3) configurationOverride objects (§3.51) each of which overrides the defaultConfiguration property (§3.49.14) of a reportingDescriptor object (§3.49) that describes a notification (that is, a reportingDescriptor object that is an array element of the notifications property (§3.19.24) of some toolComponent object (§3.19)).

-For an example, see EXAMPLE 1 in §3.14.1.

-startTime property
+startTimeUtc property

-An invocation object MAY contain a property named startTime whose value is a string specifying the date and time at which the run started.
-The string SHALL be in the format specified in §3.8.
+An invocation object MAY contain a property named startTimeUtc whose value is a string in the format specified in §3.9, specifying the UTC date and time at which the tool’s execution started.

-endTime property
+endTimeUtc property

-An invocation object MAY contain a property named endTime whose value is a string specifying the date and time at which the run ended.
-The string SHALL be in the format specified in §3.8.
+An invocation object MAY contain a property named endTimeUtc whose value is a string in the format specified in §3.9, specifying the UTC date and time at which the tool’s execution ended.

 exitCode property